MoOx/postcss-cssnext/README.md

 / [Node.js API](#nodejs-api)
 / [Contribute](#contributing)

+---

 ## Why

 Prior 2015, CSS was frustrating by not having any specification for features we were looking for.
-Think about variables, math, color manipulation & even more customization.
+No variables, no math, no color manipulation & no customization.
 Things are going to change soon since a lot of work has been made by the W3C to write new specs to make our life easier.

 **This project aims to allow using future CSS syntax, today.**